 The employers use the color line to divide the working class.
 As early as 1855, and again in a number of eastern cities in 1863, the bosses imported Negroes to break dock strikes.
-Nationality divisions among white workers are likewise played upon by the capitalists for their own purposes, and more whites than Negroes are used as strike-breakers.
+Nationality divisions among white workers are likewise played upon by the capitalists for their own purposes, and whites are used much more frequently in efforts to break strikes than Negroes.

-But always the Negro in the rôle of a strike-breaker is exaggerated both by the bosses and the labor misleaders, with a view to shifting the struggle from its basic class line to a race line, thus confusing the workers and weakening them.
+But always the Negro in the rôle of a strike-breaker is exaggerated both by the bosses and the labor misleaders, with a view to shifting the struggle from its basic class line to a "race line," thus confusing the workers and weakening them.
 During the teamsters' strike of 1905 in Chicago, for instance, there were 5,800 strike-breakers employed to replace 5,000 strikers.
 Of the strike-breakers only 800 were Negroes, but the newspapers carried greatly exaggerated accounts about the Negro strike-breakers, raising the heat of race prejudice among the strikers.